-In 2021, with the aim of meeting the ECB's requirements and supporting the convergence with LBP and the growth of international activities, the Group Risk department reorganised to strengthen the independence, efficiency and coordination of its second line of defence in the area of operational risks and permanent control, both for the CNP Assurances entity and for the subsidiaries and branches.
-This reorganisation resulted in the structuring of a Subsidiary and Branch Risk Coordination division to ensure enhanced monitoring of the risks associated with the Group's development.
+In 2021, with the aim of meeting the ECB's requirements and supporting the convergence with LBP and the growth of international activities, the Group Risk department reorganised, particularly with regard to operational risks and permanent control, in order to strengthen its independence, its effectiveness and the coordination of the second line of defence.
+It also defined a new operational risk tolerance framework.

-The main residual risks to which the CNP Assurances Group is exposed are in the following categories:
+The main residual risks identified during the year are in the following categories: